Glamorous, bold, and sophisticated are the three words that interior design student Andre Silvestre uses to describe his work.

 Several faculty members recommended Silvestre for a 2018 Interior Design Association of New England mentorship, offered to the top four Suffolk students, providing him with a design-industry mentor and access to networking opportunities.
 Interior design professor Nancy Hackett also suggested that Silvestre submit his real estate office design to this year’s student competition.

 “Andre is a very individualistic young designer who brings a professional quality to his work,” says Hackett.

 Last summer Silvestre worked part time as a junior designer at Favreau Design, which is housed in the Favreaulous Factory, a Boston interiors firm known for bold, colorful designs with a theatrical touch.
 There, he worked on a 1,100 square foot Beacon Hill apartment as part of a team that created custom furniture and cabinetry.

 He still makes time to push himself further through competitions.

 Silvestre recently submitted two projects to the 2019 Sherwin-Williams National Student Design Competition.
-Although final results haven’t been announced yet, his residential design—which used the 2019 Sherwin-Williams color of the year as the main inspiration for a New York City luxury apartment—was voted Facebook Fan Favorite.
-He is currently in the top ten nationally vying for first place.
+His residential design—which used the 2019 Sherwin-Williams color of the year as the main inspiration for a New York City luxury apartment—was voted Facebook Fan Favorite and awarded first place.